Mozilla Firefox configuration

 Windows installation

-1. Open the configuration file and save it (Ctrl+S) anywhere on your computer.
+1. Open the registry file for installation and save it (Ctrl+S) anywhere on your computer.

 macOS installation

-1. Open the configuration file and save it (File > Save or Command+S) anywhere on your computer.
+1. Open the configuration file and save it (Command+S) anywhere on your computer.

 Linux installation